zunda/rails-dbmigrate-test/README.md

 # A sample minimal blog app
 This is a minimal blog app built on Ruby on Rails following https://guides.rubyonrails.org/getting_started.html to demonstrate database migrations on Heroku.

+Note: Some Ruby Gems used in this project have known vulnerabilities but intentionally left as they are to preserve commit graph in the repository.
+Make sure to update gems if you're using this repository for your project.

 ## Running locally
 Run a PostgreSQL server locally and execute the following: